RyanCopley/RCActiveRecord/README.md

 * Foreign Key Auto Loading
 * Full Transaction support (Starting, committing, and rolling back)
 * Create models via JSON, and export models to JSON (By dictionary and array)
+* Inversion of control for data formatters in RCResultSet and Models, so you can add coders

 Features Coming Soon
 ==========